Skip to main content

 Eat Plenty of Fat

 Healthy fats that is.
 Omega-3 fats play a vital role in emotional health.
 Try to get as many good fats as possible into your diet.
 Start with: wild-caught fatty fish like salmon, olive oil, almonds, flax-seed, and walnuts.
-(See also: Foods for Anxiety and Stress)
+(Learn more: Healthy Diet for Depression and Anxiety)

 Get Your ZZZZ

-One of the best ways to battle PTSD is the get enough shut-eye.
+One of the best ways to battle PTSD is to get enough shut-eye.
 Sleep deprivation worsens irritability, moodiness, and anger.
 Try to get 7 to 9 hours of sleep each night.
-This article will help you do just that → How to Fall Asleep with Anxiety
+This article will help you do just that → How To Sleep With Anxiety.

 Steer Clear of Alcohol and Drugs